rbowen/presentations/talking-to-management/slides.md

 * Talk about supply chain horror stories.
 There are so many from which to choose.
 * This is **long term** thinking, not about solving immediate problems.
   That looks good to managers.
+It shows you care about the company, not just about your own personal needs.

 ---